 - Check and change oil – transmission, and differential

 - Charge your electric truck

 Although this is a no-brainer, many semi truck owners tend to let these maintenance tips slide, because they are so busy with the business end of running a car carrier company.
 Thankfully, the new Tesla Semi can drive five hundred miles on a single charge.

 #3 Keep Your Semi Truck Clean

-A light daily maintenance can help prevent you from living in filth until you’re next able to stop for a professional detailing.
+Light daily maintenance can help prevent you from living in filth until you’re next able to stop for professional detailing.
 You will feel better, and your morale will be boosted.
 Here’s how you can care for your semi truck’s interior: